One of my greatest longings is that shame would cease to be normal in the church.

 I worked with C for months.
 I’m happy to report that he is an altogether different kid than he was a half of a year ago.
 His anger has dissolved, and in its place is the kind kid God saw from the beginning.
 I’m forever thankful that God chose me to call this forth in him – what a privilege.

 I had my last session with C today.
-We were playing in the sand box and as I sifted through sand, C recounted a memory from a while back that must have stood out to him.
+We spent time playing in the sand box.
+As I sifted through sand, C recounted a memory from a while back that must have stood out to him.
 He made a comment about God having lots and lots of thoughts.
 I picked up a grain of sand and placed it in his had.
 He smiled, and with words as light as a feather, he exclaimed in full assurance that this specific thought was that God thinks he’s a good kid.

 I learned a lot about God through being friends with C, but perhaps the greatest thing I learned is that knowing who we are (and who we are not) is one of the most important things about us.
 Second, only to knowing who God is.. and who He is not.